chevdor/cargo-crate/README.md

 ## Intro

+`cargo-crate` is an additional cargo command for your crate(s).

+## Features

+In a nutshell `cargo-crate` allows:

+-   fetching information about one or several crates, including the owners

+-   opening crate(s) in crates.io

+-   opening crates' documentation directly

+-   opening crates' repository directly

+-   opening crates' homepage directly

+-   search for crates passing a pattern

+You may pass either the name of your crate such as `cargo-crate` but you may also provide the path of a package or even a workspace.

+You may for instance find the following commands rather useful:
+- `cargo crate open .`
+- `cargo crate open . --doc`
+- `cargo crate open . --repo` (if you like that, checkout [`chevdor/gho`](https://github.com/chevdor/gh))
+- `cargo crate info .`

+For all the command above, if you work on a workspace, all its crates will be handled.

+## Similar projects

-`cargo-crate` is an additional cargo command for your crate.
-It basiscally does the same (I’d argue better) than the following:
+{prg} basiscally does the same (I’d argue better) than the following (combined):
 - `cargo-show`
 - `cargo-info`
 - `cargo-open`
 - `cargo-search`

-and does not require installing several crates/commands.

-## Features

-In a nutshell `cargo-crate` allows:

--   fetching information about one or several crates, including its owners

--   opening a crate in crates.io

--   opening a crates' documentation directly

--   opening a crates' repository directly

--   opening a crates' homepage directly

 ## Install